nicerloop/esphome-somfy-rts/README.md

 ```
 ## Network setup

-The ESPHome device is sertup with either:
+The ESPHome device is setup with either:
 - a [captive WiFi access point](https://esphome.io/components/captive_portal.html) from which to configure the WiFi client
 - an [Improv WiFi](https://www.improv-wifi.com) serial server to configure the WiFi client from the USB/serial interface